har-in-air/ESP8266_MPU9250_MS5611_VARIO/README.md

 Software development platform used : Arduino 1.8.2 on Windows 10 x64.
 See https://github.com/esp8266/Arduino for instructions on how to install ESP8266 SDK/libraries.

-You can find a comprehensive guide to the ESP8266 at https://tttapa.github.io/ESP8266/Chap01%20-%20ESP8266.html
+You can find a comprehensive guide to the ESP8266 at https://tttapa.github.io/ESP8266/Chap01%20-%20ESP8266.html For a demonstration of the effectiveness of the Kalman sensor fusion algorithm used in this vario, check out the /docs directory in the project https://github.com/har-in-air/ESP32_IMU_BARO_GPS_LOGGER

 ESP8285 ESP-M2 module purchased from Aliexpress for US$1.80 including shipping.
 It was advertised as an ESP-M1 with 16Mbit flash, but the silkscreen on the back of the board is marked "ESP-M2 E".
 And the ESP8285 has an 8Mbit (1Mbyte) flash.
 You can use any ESP8266 module that brings out the gpio pins that are used in this project, e.g. the ESP-12E or ESP-12F.